- Georgia Rodgers

 All these experiences have been made possible thanks to the incredible Ayana Journeys.

 Tomorrow I will embark on the most significant component of my International Development Degree.
 Two years of interesting and challenging content has been preparing me for this experience.
-With ten other peers, I will be spending four weeks in Cambodia observing long term development organisations which are currently addressing crucial development issues within the country.
+With ten other peers, I will be spending a length of time in Cambodia observing long term development organisations which are currently addressing crucial development issues within the country.

 “With ten other peers, I will be spending four weeks in Cambodia observing long term development organisations which are currently addressing crucial development issues within the country. .”